hrc2/hrc2.github.io/news/_posts/2021-01-03-postdoc-darpa.md

 - CV
 - Link to list of publications
 - Two representative publications (at least one journal paper)
-- Contact information for two references (will be contacted after initial interview with candidate)
+- Contact information for two references (may be contacted after initial interview with candidate)

 Please focus on the above items and do not spend time on formalities such as a cover letter, research statement, etc.